Sun-zhenghao-BU/Deep-Learning-Project--EC523/README.md

 ## Description

 The project aims to design a deep convolutional neural network via transfer learning to apply special art effects to base/content image by using style/reference image.
 The baseline model applies the pre-trained VGG-16 network.
 The style and content of the image are separated by using the characteristics of retaining semantic information at the high level and learning texture and other simple information at the bottom of the CNN network.
 Then, the input style image and content image are re-organized to form a stylized image.
-Finally, We seek to use QT to design GUI to build a user-friendly interface which can accurately and quickly show the output image and achieve personalization.
+In addition to this, we seek to use QT to design GUI to build a user-friendly interface which can accurately and quickly show the output image and achieve personalization.

 ## Getting Started